This content was updated for accuracy and relevance on December 25th, 2021.

-Yoga, a spiritual discipline that focuses on breath control, mental meditation, and body poses, has gained increasing popularity in Western culture, providing a respite for those who wish to disconnect from the world and reconnect with their minds and bodies.
+Yoga - alternative medicine, or spiritual discipline that focuses on breath control, mental clarity, and body poses, has gained increasing popularity in Western culture, providing a respite for those who wish to disconnect from the world and reconnect with their minds and bodies.

-In addition to fostering mindfulness and managing stress, yoga also provides numerous unsung mental and physical benefits both on and off the mat that can improve your overall sense of full-body well-being.
-Motivation for practicing yoga can be as simple as wanting to master the proper stretches to do before working out.
-However, motivation can also stem from the desire to reduce stress, increase relaxation, cultivate compassionate self-awareness, and much more.
+In addition to fostering mindfulness and stress relief, yoga also provides numerous unsung mental health and physical benefits both on and off the yoga mat that can improve your overall sense of full-body well-being.
+Motivation for practicing yoga can be as simple as wanting to master the proper stretches to do before working out or any other physical activity.
+However, motivation can also stem from the desire to reduce stress, increase relaxation or flexibility, cultivate compassionate self-awareness, and much more.
 Read on for an exploration into the benefits of yoga that aren’t readily available at your mudra-positioned fingertips.

 1. Fights Cravings and Improves Digestion